jsaari97/jsaari-com/content/about.md

 improve my craft, be it technically or socially.

-I have over three years of experience working on exciting and innovative projects, leveraging the power of modern JavaScript to build responsive and dynamic applications that clients love.
+I have over three years of experience working on exciting and innovative projects, independently or in teams, leveraging the power of modern JavaScript to build responsive and dynamic applications that clients love.